cantikapf/IR-study-companion/_chapters/021-international-political-economy/070-ISI-export.md

 title: 'From ISI to Export Orientation: How Developing Countries Navigated Trade Strategy'
 slug: ISI-export
 abstract: The export strategies of developing countries
+simple_summary: "Imagine the world as a giant marketplace where everyone is buying and trading snacks.
+This chapter explains how countries make money, trade their 'snacks' (goods and services), and why some countries end up with more snacks than others."
 ---

 ## Introduction to ISI

-Import Substitution Industrialization (ISI) refers to an economic policy aimed at fostering domestic industry growth and reducing foreign dependency.
-As a development strategy, ISI policies were prominently implemented across parts of Latin America, Africa, and Asia throughout much of the 20th century.
+Import Substitution Industrialization (**ISI**) refers to an **economic** policy aimed at fostering **domestic** industry growth and reducing foreign dependency.
+As a development strategy, **ISI policies** were prominently implemented across parts of Latin America, Africa, and Asia throughout much of the 20th century.

 The core objectives of ISI included: